 During the 20th century antibiotics were discovered.
 Penicillin was discovered in 1928 by Alexander Fleming but it was not widely used till after 1940.

 Meanwhile the iron lung was invented in 1928.
 In 1943 Willem Kolf built the first artificial kidney machine.
 (The first kidney transplant was in 1963).

-In 1954 Dr Jonas Salk invented a vaccine for poliomyelitis.
+In 1953 Dr Jonas Salk announced he had a vaccine for poliomyelitis.

 Meanwhile surgery made great advances.
 The first pacemaker was made in 1958.
 The first heart transplant was performed in 1967.
 The first artificial heart was installed in 1982.
 The first heart and lung transplant was performed in 1987.

 The laser was invented in 1960.
 In 1964 it was used in eye surgery for the first time.
 The laser printer was invented by Gary Starkweather in 1969.